 The mere sight of messiness in your bedroom can stress you out and make it harder to fall asleep.
 To keep clutter at bay, get smart about organizing your stuff.
 The space under your bed is ideal for storing off-season clothes or shoes in bins or boxes.
 You can even invest in a headboard that comes with built-in storage shelves.

 Danielle Levenfus is a professional organizer and founder of Organize Wizely.

 A comfortable, serene bedroom is one that’s free of stress and distractions.
-Keeping these three rules in mind while you decorate can help:
+Keeping these three bedroom tips in mind while you decorate can help:

 - No personal photos.
 It’s literally like having your family and friends stare at you in your most intimate, private space.

 - No paintings or wall hangings that are stressful or depressing.
 Hang items you really enjoy seeing every day.

 - Do not keep files in your bedroom.
 If you must, store them in an attractive box or something you enjoy viewing.

 Alison Kero is a professional organizer and founder of Guerilla Solutions.

 Now that we’ve covered what the pros have to say about decluttering your bedroom, let’s talk about the steps you can take to start living and sleeping in a clutter-free environment.

 A mattress and foundation are two pieces of furniture which are often underutilized.
 The best mattress for you will change depending on your needs.
 But here are some things to consider.